sleelin/portfolito/README.md

 Components are broken down into two categories:
 - Page components, which provide overall structure to a page
 - Content components, which encapsulate and style content within a page

+See [the PortfoLitO documentation](https://sleelin.io/portfolito/components/) for more details, including live usage examples.